Everyone thinks they’re empathetic.

 The tell is always in the writing.

-If your antagonist exists only to be wrong—to be defeated, to confirm the reader’s existing moral universe—you haven’t written a character.
-You’ve written a scarecrow.
-A thing shaped like a person, stuffed with everything you despise, propped up so your protagonist can knock it down.
+If your antagonist exists only to be wrong, that is, to be defeated and confirm the reader’s existing moral universe, you haven’t written a character.
+You’ve written a scarecrow stuffed with everything you despise, propped up so your protagonist can knock it down.

 Scarecrows don’t reveal anything about the villain.
 They reveal the author.
 They say: I don’t understand people who disagree with me.
 I’ve never tried.
 I don’t intend to start.